 A huge welcome to Project HB; the place to get fit, happy, healthy and sassy!
 Project HB was created by me, Carly Wilko, to help women feel empowered, confident and comfortable in their bodies.
-I champion achievable and enjoyable health, fitness and wellbeing for normal women.
+I’m a normal woman in a normal body with a balanced approach – preaching achievable and enjoyable health, fitness and fun.

 Here you’ll find plenty to get you feeling brilliant, inside and out!
-You can book into my fitness classes, read my escapades as I test out classes and put the world to rights on my blog, and stay up to date with news of pop-up events in the pipeline.
+You can book into my fitness classes, read my reviews as I test out studios and instructors, and see if you agree with my opinions over on the blog.

 So, grab a cuppa and get to know what Project HB is all about.
-I hope you’ll be inspired to move your body in ways that feel joyful, and learn how doing this helps you cultivate a positive body image and grow your self-worth.
+I hope you’ll be inspired to move your body in ways that feel joyful, and learn that by doing this, you’ll cultivate a positive body image and grow your self-worth.
 Seriously girl, you need to put that kettle on before you read any further.
 This is gonna be life-changing stuff.
 Go on, I’ll wait.

 How to be an HB